Compression Chamber

 Issues to consider include:

-• The location of the nearest compression chamber and travel time to it at various times of the day.
+• The location of the nearest compression chamber and travel time to it at various times of the day (see 12 of the Code of Practice for Inland Diving and Inshore Diving).

 • Checks that the chamber is currently certified, in date, operational and available throughout the diving project.